The cost of braces can vary significantly from person to person depending on:

 If you qualify for Medicaid and the braces are medically necessary, Medicaid may cover some of your costs.
 Be sure to check your plan and find out the percentage of coverage and the lifetime maximum.
 To learn more, visit http://www.medicaid.gov/.

 - Health Savings Accounts: you may be able to set aside pretax dollars in a flexible spending account, health savings account, health reimbursement account, or medical savings account.
-Check with your insurer or employer to see if any of these accounts are available to you.
+Check with your insurer or employer to see if any of these accounts is available to you.

 - Apprentices: apprentices at dental schools may offer fully supervised services at a reduced cost.